Dennis Norris - Research page

 Spoken word recognition: Shortlist A & B

-Much of this work is conducted in collaboration with Anne Cutler and James McQueen from the Max Planck Institute for Psycholinguistics A central theme running through much of our research on spoken word recognition has been the problem of how we recognise continuous speech.
+Much of this work is conducted in collaboration with Anne Cutler and James McQueen.
+A central theme running through much of our research on spoken word recognition has been the problem of how we recognise continuous speech.
 In contrast to written language, where there are white spaces between the words, spoken language contains few reliable cues to the location of word boundaries.
 How do listeners solve the problem of recognising spoken words without first knowing where the words actually are in the input?
 How do listeners avoid thinking that they hear 'cat', 'a', and 'log' when someone says the word 'catalogue'?
 We have been tackling these, and related problems in spoken word recognition by a mixture of conventional experimental work, both on English and on other languages, and by the development of a large scale connectionist model of spoken word recognition called Shortlist (Norris, 1994).
 When we listen to someone speaking we get the impression of hearing a discrete series of words.
 However, computational models of human speech recognition such as Shortlist and TRACE (McClelland & Elman, 1986) assume that listeners unconsciously have to consider 'cat', 'a', and 'log' - and maybe 'cattle' - when they hear 'catalogue'.
 They then have to discover which of these alternatives forms the most likely interpretation of what they hear.
 This process of discovering the best interpretation is often described as lexical competition.
 Different candidates words compete with each other to determine the optimum interpretation.
 Very much the same thing happens in automatic speech recognition systems.
 The main difference is that, if you are using a speech recognition program like Dragon Dictate, you can actually ask it to list the alternative interpretations it is considering.
 Human listeners are not so obliging.
 However, in a number of experiments we have shown that listeners really are considering many alternatives - even though we are never aware of it (McQueen, Norris and Cutler, 1994; Norris, McQueen and Cutler, 1995)

 Shortlist B: A Bayesian model of continuous speech recognition.